Stellcel-Remeny/Multipatcher/docs/building.md

 ## Building MPC for Windows VB4

 You will need a copy of Microsoft Visual Basic 4.0 16-bit to compile this application.
+[Microsoft Visual Basic 4.0](https://winworldpc.com/product/microsoft-visual-bas/40)

 1. Open Microsoft Visual Basic 4.0 16-bit
 2. Open the project in `source/VB4'